maroofi/maroofi.github.io/posts/sockets_in_linux.md

 // next: accept() in a loop
 ```
-and also we know that `INADDR_ANY` equals to `0.0.0.0` which is IPv4.
+And also we know that `INADDR_ANY` equals to `0.0.0.0` which is IPv4.
 So if you want to bind to IPv6, here is the equivalent:

 ```c
 struct sockaddr_in6 addr6;